jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 <img src="/assets/Prototype3.png" alt="Concrete Prototypical Class"  width = "60%" align="center" style="padding-right: 35px;">

 The diagram only has enough room to represent one concrete class, but the code sample shows how we can declare more classes.
-Each `Prototype` class acquires a shallow copy.
 Each class registers an instance of itself along with its chosen name, which is not the class name.
+Or a class administrator creates the breeder instance and registers it.

 We can call `register()` from within a static block in C++, which will register an instance when loaded.
 Java will not do this.
 A similar static block will only register the instance when the class is referenced, which is a bit too late.
 An external entity must register `Prototypes` in Java.